 Thresholds – Does the affiliate need to reach an accumulative defined amount before qualifying to receive payment?

-Method- what method of payment is acceptable for you to issue to payment: Paypal, wire transfer, prepaid card…
+Method of payment- what method is acceptable for you to issue to payment: Paypal, wire transfer, prepaid card, etc.

 What promotional methods or marketing channels are restricted?